 I find that when I’m out in the woods I have periods of activity, so collecting wood and lighting a fire perhaps, followed by periods of inactivity, so waiting for the kettle to boil.
 This means that I heat up and cool down all the time so I make full use of the layering system and use clothes that can work with these cycles.

 The outer layer is the item of clothing that protects you from the wind and rain, so a waterproof coat, poncho or similar.
+It’s very important that you stay dry as heat is conducted away from your body much, much quicker if you’re wearing wet clothing (up to 30 times quicker!).

 If there’s a cold wind I’ll often wear a merino wool buff around my neck, it’s fantastic and makes a surprising difference.